VictoriaT87/level_up_loot_vt/README.md

 ### Automated Testing
 - I wrote tests for each app and for every view.py, model.py and form.py I have in the project.
 Below is the coverage report.
 Since my last project I have taken a keen interest in learning more about automated testing.
 Linked below are some of the resources I used to help me learn.
 Although the test still aren't comprehensive as I'd like and there are unfortunately some apps that I didn't even know how to begin to tackle (or if I should), I still managed to write 81 tests that all pass.

+- For the SetUp methods, based on the video linked below from Adam Johnson, I used the class method.
+However, as I had previously learned to use the SetUp method, I reverted back to that as I didn't know the difference between the 2 versions and didn't want t confuse the code by having multiple ways for the same thing.

 #### Resources Used For Testing
 - [DjangoCon 2021 | Speed up your tests with setUpTestData | Adam Johnson](https://www.youtube.com/watch?v=_8qLxaWMdzE)
 - [Mozilla | Django Tutorial Part 10: Testing a Django web application](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Testing)